CompuTec/computec-docs/docs/processforce/user-guide/system-initialzation/general-settings/mrp-tab/mrp-related-configuration.md

 ## Coproducts

-For those enterprises that produce Coproducts, this form is required to be completed for ProcessForce to take advantage of SAP Business One MRP functions.
+For those enterprises that produce Coproducts, completing this form is necessary for ProcessForce to leverage SAP Business One MRP functions.

 SAP Business One does not manage the concept of Coproducts within its Bill of Material function.
-Therefore, when the Bill of Manufacturing and Manufacturing Order synchronization occurs, a dummy Bill of Material is created, with the parent Item being the Coproduct and component Item number being the Default Component set within this form.
-Go to the next paragraph to check how to configure Default Component.
+Hence, during the synchronization of the Bill of Manufacturing and Manufacturing Order, a dummy Bill of Material is created; with the parent Item being the Coproduct and component Item number being the Default Component set within this form.
+Refer to the next paragraph for instructions on configuring the Default Component.

 ## Default Component